 The Moodle Gradebook can be used to manage course grades online.
 Advantages to using the Gradebook include: students have private access to their grades at all times, and can track their progress over the semester; grades for Moodle activities such as assignments and quizzes are automatically added to the Gradebook after scoring; customized grading schemes and scales can be used; faculty control the visibility of grades; and the Gradebook allows for personalized feedback to each student.

 There are numerous views and screens available of the Moodle gradebook, but only a few are commonly used.

-When you first access the Gradebook by clicking on “Grades” under the Navigation box, the Grader Report view is shown as the default.
+When you first access the Gradebook by clicking on “Grades” on the horizontal navigation menu, the Grader Report view is shown as the default.